Skip to content

 Best for: Professional editors who need full NLE features, color grading, multi-cam, and integration with the Adobe ecosystem.

-CapCut is genuinely usable as a free, full-featured video editor — both the desktop and mobile versions.
+CapCut is genuinely usable as a free, full-featured video editor, both the desktop and mobile versions.
 The 2026 release added strong AI features: auto-captions, AI script-to-video, voice clone, removal of objects, and one-click style transfer.
 The free tier has surprisingly few restrictions (no watermarks, full HD export, most AI features available).
-The Pro tier ($7.99/month) adds advanced AI features and 4K export.
+The Standard tier ($9.99/month) removes watermarks, while the Pro tier ($19.99/month) adds the full AI toolkit and 4K export.

 Pricing: Free with most features.
-Pro at $7.99/month for advanced AI and 4K.
+Standard at $9.99/month for watermark-free export, Pro at $19.99/month for advanced AI and 4K.
 Team plans for collaborative work.

 Best for: Solo creators, mobile-first editors, and anyone who wants real video editing capabilities without paying.
 The free tier is unmatched in the category.